 Clear expectations = fewer surprises on the wedding day.

-- Place markers or specific spots for couples to stand when they reach the aisle
+- Place markers or specific spots for couples to stand when they reach the aisle before everyone gets there.

 Helpful Practice Ideas: